Jgardin875/individual_codeup_project/README.md

 3. Flow rate out of the lake affects water levels in the lake
     - True.

-### 'Previous Cycle' was the most effective model based on RMSE scores
+### 'GLM' was the most effective model based on RMSE scores
 ### Most effective feature engineering:
     - 1 M resampling period
     - 3 M shift in rainfall and temperature